outofcoffee/imposter/README.md

 ## Advanced (scripting)

-You can control Imposter's responses using [Groovy](http://groovy-lang.org/) scripts.
+You can also control Imposter's responses using [Groovy](http://groovy-lang.org/) scripts.
+Since it's Groovy, you can write plain Java in your scripts as well.

-Here's an example configuration that uses a script file:
+Here's an example configuration file that uses a script:

     {
       "plugin": "com.gatehill.imposter.plugin.rest.RestPluginImpl",